A to Z guide to living in the UK and Southampton

 Please note that we cannot be held responsible for the content of the above websites.

-If you are living in a Student Residence of alone and you own a TV or other device to receive and record TV programmes, you are required by law to hold a valid TV licence.
+If you are living in a student residence or alone and you own a TV or other device to receive and record TV programmes, you are required by law to hold a valid TV licence.

 If you live in a shared house, a separate tenancy agreement (contract) would normally mean your room is classified as a separately occupied place.
 If you have a television in your room, you will need your own TV licence.